Planned Downtime: Wednesday, March 26, starting at 8:00 AM to 5:00 PM

 FarmShare consists of three classes of servers:

-• The rice servers are login nodes where you log in to run commands, access files, submit jobs, and review results.
+• Login nodes called rice servers where you log in to run commands, access files, submit jobs, and review results.
 The rice servers also have access to Stanford AFS.
-These servers can be used for interactive work, but some resource limits are enforced, so if you need to run a long-running or compute- and/or memory-intensive process you should submit a job.
-Remember, these are servers for research and academic use, not for administrative or business functions.
+These servers can be accessed via ssh and can be used for interactive work.
+Some resource limits are enforced, so if you need to run a long-running or compute- and/or memory-intensive process you should submit a job

-• The iron, rye and wheat servers are compute nodes.
-They have more CPU power and more memory than the rice servers, and are meant for both interactive jobs (where you log in to control what happens) and batch jobs (where everything runs from a script that you submit).
-Some wheat and iron nodes also have significantly more memory than others.
-Like the rice servers, these are available for use for coursework or research purposes.
+• Compute nodes called iron, rye and wheat servers.
+They have more CPU power and more memory than the rice servers, and are meant for both interactive jobs (where you log in to control what happens) and batch jobs (where everything runs from a script that you submit)

-FarmShare currently has 4 rice servers (login nodes) along with 26 compute nodes (wheat, iron, oat nodes).
+FarmShare currently has 4 rice servers (login nodes) along with 26 compute nodes (iron, rye, wheat, oat nodes).
+User storage for $HOME along with global /scratch space is available on all nodes.

 Eligibility

 FarmShare is available to anyone who has a full-service SUNetID.
-A full-service SUNetID is one that has email service; if you can successfully get to Stanford Webmail, then you are eligible to use FarmShare for academic work and small research jobs!
+A full-service SUNetID is one that has email service; if you can successfully get to Stanford Webmail, then you are eligible to use FarmShare for academic work.
 If you do not already have a full-service SUNetID (maybe because you are a visiting researcher), you can get a sponsored full-service SUNetID.
 Read more about SUNetID levels.

 Note that, in order to get a sponsored SUNetID, a monthly fee will be charged by University IT.
 Only people with spending authority may sponsor a SUNetID.
 Sponsorships can be obtained and paid for through Sponsorship Manager.
 Current rates are available from the Sponsored Account Rates page.

-FarmShare is meant for low- or moderate-risk data, and is primarily intended for class work and for other general- and personal-use work (research and training).
+FarmShare is meant for low- or moderate-risk data, and is primarily intended for coursework or research purposes.
 It is not meant for sponsored research (where you have a dedicated source of funding), and is not approved for handling high-risk data.

 If you are doing sponsored or departmental research, then FarmShare might not be the right place for you.
-Instead, if the data you are working with is all low-risk, then you should consider getting access to our Sherlock Cluster!
-The Sherlock web site has more information about how to get access.
+Instead, if the data you are working with is all low-risk, then you should consider our Sherlock Cluster.

 Getting Help